Sun Realty's Top 10 List!

 There are so many fun things to see and do on the Outer Banks of North Carolina.
 We've compiled this list of "Don't Miss" attractions to help you plan your Outer Banks vacation.
 We offer Outer Banks vacation rentals near all of these exciting destinations.

 #1 Cape Hatteras Lighthouse The most recognized symbol of the Outer Banks is certainly the black and white candy striped lighthouse in Buxton.
 The Cape Hatteras Lighthouse is the same height as a 12-story building and is the tallest lighthouse in the United States!
-For 2009, the lighthouse is open to visitors from April 17th - October 12th.
 You may climb to the top, but be forewarned - it's not an easy journey!
 Be prepared to climb up 248 iron steps with no air conditioning.
 However, the view from the top is so worth the effort!

-#2 North Carolina Aquarium on Roanoke Island While the otters tend to steal the show, the aquarium also offers a touch tank, a shark exhibit, gift shop, and programs for kids.
+#2 North Carolina Aquarium on Roanoke Island While the otters tend to steal the show, the aquarium also offers a touch pool, sea turtle hospital, nature trail, gift shop, and close encounters with sharks.
 Special programs include dive shows, live animal encounters, and animal feeding activities.
-The Roanoke Island Aquarium is open 9:00-5:00 daily, and tickets are $8 and less.
+The Aquarium is open 9:00-5:00 daily (closed Thanksgiving and Christmas Day).

-#3 Jockey's Ridge No trip to Nags Head is complete without climbing to the top of Jockey's Ridge!
-Located in Nags Head at Mile Post 12, it is the tallest natural sand dune system on the east coast.
-The fragile system of dunes constantly changes in response to the wind and weather.
+#3 Jockey's Ridge No trip to Nags Head is complete without climbing to the top of Jockey's Ridge, the tallest natural sand dune system on the east coast.
+The fragile dunes change constantly in response to the wind and weather.
 Visitors will find a 1.5 mile self-guided trail, a 360 foot boardwalk, and a 1 mile soundside nature trail.
 You'll see many families flying colorful kites, and kids having fun rolling down the dunes.
 Hang gliding lessons are available for folks of all ages - even children as young as 4!

 #5 Whalehead Club This grand structure was built in the early 1920s as a private hunt club.
 The wealthy industrialist owners lavishly entertained friends in the then remote area of Corolla.
 Over the years, the residence changed hands and fell into disrepair.
 In 1992, Currituck County bought the Whalehead Club and restored it to its original grandeur.
 Vacationers are invited for tours and special events.